CakeML/cakeml/compiler/repl/README.md

 stamps and unused exception definitions.

 [repl_boot.cml](repl_boot.cml):
-File that executes first when the CakeML REPL boots
+This file gives the CakeML REPL multi-line input and file loading capabilities.

 [repl_check_and_tweakScript.sml](repl_check_and_tweakScript.sml):
 The REPL type checks and modifies the decs given as input.
 This file